DISCOVERING GOD’S PURPOSE FOR YOUR LIFE (Part 2)

 Even under the Old Covenant, God never called anybody to accomplish a divine work or purpose without first equipping, furnishing or enabling him with all the divine abilities or tools needed (Exo.
 28:3).
 God will be unjust or unfair to do that!

-When it was time to build the Tabernacle in the wilderness, God said to Moses in Exodus 31:
+When it was time to build the Tabernacle in the wilderness, God said to Moses that He had put wisdom in the hearts of all the gifted artisans He had called to build the Tabernacle.

 1 Then the LORD spoke to Moses, saying: